Lombiq/Orchard-Privacy/Readme.md

 If the user is unauthenticated, they can use the banner to accept or reject the privacy statement, their decision will be stored in a cookie by the browser.

-If the user is authenticated, they must accept the privacy policy via the banner.
-The fact of acceptance will be stored in the `PrivacyConsent` section of the user's properties.
+If the user is authenticated, their only option is to accept the privacy policy via the banner.
+This is so because it is assumed that during registration they already accepted a suitable privacy policy, it's just that the Lombiq.Privacy or something similar wasn't used at the time.

 ### Registration Consent Feature